Eldor Shomurodov: Youth

 Shomurodov played for the Uzbekistan U19 in the 2014 AFC U-19 Championship and qualified to 2015 FIFA U-20 World Cup.
-He played in all five matches of U-20 team at the 2015 U-20 World Cup and scored two goals.
+He played in all five matches of U-20 team at the 2015 U-20 World Cup and scored two goals for the quarter-finalists.

 Shomurodov and two teammates were listed as nominees for best young players of Asia by AFC in 2015.